What Poultry Farmers Need to Know About Avian CoryzaApril 11, 2019

 This disease is more common in mature birds, but can occur in birds of any age and tends to occur especially during times of stress.
 It is not uncommon for infections to occur around peak production times or shortly after relocation to new cages.
 In experimental inoculations, the incubation time of this disease is about 24-48 hours, which is short.
 In field conditions, it’s estimated that incubation may take an additional 24 hours, which brings its incubation time to 48-72 hours.
 It usually takes about 2 weeks for this disease to run its course.

 Avian Coryza is not zoonotic, which means it does not pass from chickens to humans.
-There is also no risk to human health if eggs or meat from contaminated birds is consumed.
+There is also no risk to human health if eggs or meat from contaminated birds are consumed.
 Although it is sometimes referred to as Infectious Coryza, it is only infectious and able to spread to other birds.

-Signs of Avian Coryza
+What are the Signs of Avian Coryza?

 When something is going on with your flock or specific chickens, it can sometimes be hard to pin down the cause.
 With Avian Coryza, there are a few major things to look for: